Shahbaz not be given PAC chairmanship: Sh Rashid

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-To a question, Sh Rashid said that the price hike in the country prevailed on account of unchecked plundering by the rulers who robbed the country in the last 10 years.
+To a question, Ahmed said that the price hike in the country prevailed on account of unchecked plundering of the rulers who gnawed the country in the last 10 years.
 He said Bilawal had been following the steps of his father.

 As soon as the goods train arrived at the station, a group of terminated employees of the department started chanting slogans.
 The minister promised them of considering their demands.

-To a question, Sh Rashid said that the price hike in the country prevailed on account of unchecked plundering by the rulers who robbed the country in the last 10 years.
+To a question, Ahmed said that the price hike in the country prevailed on account of unchecked plundering of the rulers who gnawed the country in the last 10 years.
 He said Bilawal had been following the steps of his father.

 As soon as the goods train arrived at the station, a group of terminated employees of the department started chanting slogans.
 The minister promised them of considering their demands.